crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 2. Confidence-weighted vote: A label is considered 'correct' if it agrees with the majority, but all workers are not equal.
 A worker's weight is proportional to their accuracy on your embedded gold-standard questions.
 (Elitist republic!)
 3. [Expectation maximization](http://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) : A label's 'correctness' is determined using an iterative algorithm, which uses the estimated quality of the worker in order to infer the labels, and then the estimated labels in order to infer the quality of the worker.
 (Some new-fangled solution to politics...?)

 For this assignment, you will run the first two algorithms and provide a brief analysis comparing them to each other and to CrowdFlower's super-secret quality estimation algorithm.
-We will work with the results of your first CrowdFlower task (the binary gun/not gun judgement HIT), since the algorithms are not designed for open-ended answers.
-You should think about ways to map these concepts onto the open-ended IE HIT you worked with last week.
+We will work with the results of the CrowdFlower task you posted to a few weeks back to collect binary gun/not gun labels for your articles.

 Since EM is a more advanced algorithm, we will only require you to walk through a toy example.
 If you are interested in machine learning, and want to understand this concept better, you are welcome and encouraged to run it on your actual CrowdFlower data.
 We will give you all the extra credit you could ever desire.
-Your name will be know all across Levine Hall.
+Your name will be known all across Levine Hall.

 You will be using your own data from [Assignment 5](http://crowdsourcing-class.org/assignment5.html).
 You should download three reports: we will use the "Full" report for our own computations; we will use the "Aggregated" one and the "Contributors" one so that you can compare your own aggregation techniques against the ones used by CrowdFlower.